 Risk factors for ischemic stroke largely mirror the risk factors for atherosclerosis and include age, gender, family history, smoking, hypertension, hypercholesterolemia, and diabetes mellitus.

-The vascular territory affected will determine exact symptoms and clinical behavior of the lesion:
+The vascular territory affected will determine the exact symptoms and clinical behavior of the lesion:

 - anterior circulation infarct